tudelft3d/val3dity/docs/usage.rst

 ----

+.. _report:

 ``-r, --report``
 ****************
 |  Outputs the validation report to the file given.
 The report is an navigable HTML that can be viewed in a web browser.
 For this option, the path to the report directory (eg ``/report_dir``) is required.
 This directory will contain ``report.html`` together with the required files to render it.
+Open it in a web browser.

 ----

+.. _report_json:

 ``--report_json``
 *****************
 |  Outputs the validation report to the file given.
-The report is in JSON file format.
+The report is in JSON file format, and can be used to produce nice reports automatically (our HTML reports does exactly this) or to extract statistics.

 ----